embeddednodejs/embeddednodejs.github.io/content/ch_3.md

 # Chapter 3: Espruino

 The Espruino project enables JavaScript for embedded development on multiple levels.
+First, it provides a mini [JavaScript compiler](https://github.com/gfwilliams/EspruinoCompiler) to allows to run JavaScript on a microcontroller.
+Second, Espruino is hardware that can be controlled from a web browser or the serial port.

 ## Espruino